Why Choose Video Game Design Schools?

 1. University of California – Santa Cruz

 The University of California – Santa Cruz offers a degree in computer science focused on computer game design.
 The Bachelor of Science in Computer Science: Computer Game Design focuses on the construction of interactive games.
-Students in the bachelor’s degree program can choose to move on to a master’s degree or a Ph.D.
+Students in the bachelor’s video game design program can choose to move on to a master’s degree or a Ph.D program.

 • Tuition (in-state): $11,442